 How are participants selected?

-Applicants are selected based on the Application Essay Questions submitted and the teacher/counselor recommendation form.
-A panel will read each application and use a rubric to score applications based on completion, proper grammar, well thought-out responses, and teacher recommendations.
-We are seeking a diverse and eager-to-learn group of campers!
+Applicants are selected based on the Application Essay Questions submitted and the teacher/counselor Recommendation Form.
+A panel of current CDC employees will read each application and use a rubric to score applications based on completion, proper grammar, well thought-out responses, eagerness to learn, and teacher recommendations.
+We are seeking a diverse and eager-to-learn group of students!

 How much does it cost?